robenkleene/design-references/houdini/tutorials/houdini-quartz-crystal.md

 3. Add a `Sphere`.
 Set `Primitive Type: Polygon`, `Uniform Scale: 0.007`.
 4. Add a `Copy to Points`, connect the output of `sphere1` to the left input and the output of `scatter1` to the right input.
 5. To introduce entropy, add an `Attribute Randomize` and set `Attribute Name: pscale`, `Dimensions: 1`.
 Connect the output of `scatter1` to the input of `attribrandomize1`, and the output of `attribrandomize1` to the input of `copytopoints1`.
+6. To add imperfections to the spheres by distorting them, add a `Mountain`, connect the output of `copytopoints1` to the input of `mountain1`.
+Set `Height: 0.03` and `Element Size: 0.01`.

 [![Quartz Crystal Nodes](assets/houdini-quartz-crystal-nodes.png)](assets/houdini-quartz-crystal-nodes.png)